dcanasp/memory_bank/mid level/databases/database manager.md

 they are the ones that make your database readable when developing.

-some are: pgAdmin, MySQL Workbench (for only one sql database language) or Dbeaver for any database
+some are: pgAdmin, MySQL Workbench (for only one sql database language) or Dbeaver, tableplus for any database

 they allow/give: